 Stewardship code is a set of principles or guidelines aimed primarily at institutional investors, who hold shares, and thus, voting rights in companies.
-Implying that it is part of the fiduciary duty of investors to behave as good owners of companies, stewardship codes require investors to monitor and, where necessary, engage with companies on material matters, including environmental, social, governance, strategy, performance and risk issues and to vote their shares at company AGMs and EGMs.
+Implying that it is part of the fiduciary duty of investors to behave as good owners of companies, stewardship codes require investors to monitor and, where necessary, engage with companies on material matters, including Environmental, Social and Governance issues and to vote their shares at company AGMs and EGMs.
 It also includes the matters on strategy, performance, risk, capital structure, and corporate governance, including culture and remuneration.